-Prerequisite: Completion of ENGL-120 with a minimum grade of C. This course focuses on reading and analyzing major works of British literature from the Anglo Saxon and Medieval periods through the eighteenth century.
+Prerequisite: Completion of ENGL-120 or ENGL-120B with a minimum grade of C

+This course focuses on reading and analyzing major works of British literature from the Anglo Saxon and Medieval periods through the eighteenth century.
 Literature will be reviewed in relation to its historical, political, social, and artistic contexts and its relevance to our times.
 Written exams and critical papers are required.
 Transfers to both UC/CSU

-ENGL-214 Survey British Literature 2 54 hours lecture; 54 hours total
+ENGL-214 Survey British Literature 2

-Prerequisite: Completion of ENGL-120 with a minimum grade of C. Reading and discussion of major works of British literature from the nineteenth century through the present.
+Prerequisite: Completion of ENGL-120 or ENGL-120B with a minimum grade of C.

+Reading and discussion of major works of British literature from the nineteenth century through the present.
 Review of the literature in relation to its historical, political, religious, social, and literary contexts and its influence upon and pertinence to our times.
-Transfers to both UC/CSU